 - Instead of seeking out useful data on the impact of the pandemic, Kraninger relaxed reporting requirements for financial institutions, discouraged consumers from filing complaints with the CFPB, and halted ongoing efforts by the CFPB to get information about financial services markets.
-The Kraninger CFPB also began concealing the narratives of consumer complaints on its website, a step in the direction of longstanding industry efforts to undermine or eliminate the database, even as the number of complaints surged to record highs. - At a time when millions of Americans were unable to make mortgage payments after pandemic-related measures knocked them out of work and people were contacting the CFPB to complain about their mortgage servicers, Kraninger announced the CFPB would give mortgage servicers a pass on complying with key mortgage rules, designed to protect homeowners struggling to make their payments.

-- As Americans faced the threat of pandemic-related economic hardship permanently damaging credit reports, Kraninger chose to relax deadlines for creditors, credit bureaus, and debt collectors (who are now launching more and more lawsuits) to fix their own errors.
+The Kraninger CFPB also began concealing the narratives of consumer complaints on its website, a step in the direction of longstanding industry efforts to undermine or eliminate the database.
+Nevertheless, in a testimony to the severity of the crisis, the number of complaints surged to record highs. - At a time when millions of Americans were unable to make mortgage payments after pandemic-related measures knocked them out of work and people were contacting the CFPB to complain about their mortgage servicers in record numbers, Kraninger announced the CFPB would give mortgage servicers a pass on complying with key mortgage rules, designed to protect homeowners struggling to make their payments. - As Americans faced the threat of pandemic-related economic hardship permanently damaging credit reports, Kraninger chose to relax deadlines for creditors, credit bureaus, and debt collectors (who are now launching more and more lawsuits) to fix their own errors.
 Despite a 550 percent increase in complaints to CFPB about disputes with credit bureaus, Kraninger refused to reverse this policy. - In easing mortgage disclosure rules and rules governing credit card disclosures, Kraninger cited the need for borrowers to access credit quickly.
-But the CFPB's own research-and the only pandemic-related research released to date by the CFPB--showed credit applications dropped dramatically in the first months of the pandemic. - The CFPB waived rules on prepaid cards, ostensibly to speed pandemic relief payments.
+But the CFPB's own research-and one of the few pandemic-related reports released to date by the CFPB-showed credit applications dropped dramatically in the first months of the pandemic. - The CFPB waived rules on prepaid cards, ostensibly to speed pandemic relief payments.
 Months later, many people were nickel-and-dimed with fees to access their payments or check their balances.
 The cards also have forced arbitration clauses that deny consumers their day in court. - During the pandemic, the agency also launched a program in which companies can seek exemptions from consumer protection laws.
-CFPB will provide these exemptions without public input. - The Kraninger CFPB failed to use its authority under the Equal Credit Opportunity Act to ensure that small-business loans (the Paycheck Protection Program) were made on a non-discriminatory basis to Black and Brown business owners.
+CFPB will provide these exemptions without public input. - The Kraninger CFPB failed to use its authority under the Equal Credit Opportunity Act to ensure that small-business loans (the Paycheck Protection

+Program) were made on a non-discriminatory basis to Black and Brown business owners.
 Evidence shows that the loans did not go to these communities in anything close to equitable numbers, starving them of help when these communities were already hardest hit by COVID-19 as well as centuries of systemic discrimination and disinvestment.